 Any Downsides to Net10?

-One downside thus far is that their customer service has not been good.
+One downside thus far is that their customer service has not been the quickest.
 I’ve called in twice and you can get to a real person quickly, but the two that I’ve talked to had no idea what they were doing.
 They had to ‘check with their supervisor’ and put me on hold multiple times.
 Thankfully, I don’t think I’ll have to use them much.
 The only reason I had to in the first place was because my wife’s phone was stolen and I had to have it deactivated.
 Also, the phones available are not the latest and greatest, if being trendy or an early mover is a motivator for you.

 Who is Net10 Convenient For?